polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 4.  <a href="https://ankiweb.net/shared/info/1758045507" target="_blank">Anki Habitica</a>

 A little RPG magic always does the trick.
-No, we are not talking about Skyrim — you might never do any learning around Skyrim.
-But this little RPG integrated into the Anki software can take you a long way when it comes to finding a little motivation while reviewing those cards.
+No, we are not talking about Skyrim — you might never do any learning in Skyrim.
+But this little RPG integrated into Anki can take you a long way when it comes to finding a little motivation while reviewing those cards.

 Anki Habitica is supported across platforms.
 It works by adding points to your Habitica stats as you progress through your cards.
 With these points added to your Habitica character, you can battle your friends and slay monsters.